[Image1][English/Japanese]The Olympics have finally arrived in Japan. Although the atmosphere is quieter tha

 Who do you spend Christmas with?

 Have you learned anything new about events in Japan?
-In our school, we have seasonal events and activities.
+At our school we hold seasonal activities and ceremonies.
 Learning about Japanese events is also a way to learn about the Japanese spirit.
-Please try to participate in them.
+Please try to take part.

 This text has been automatically translated.